dyno-might/dyno-might.github.io/_posts/2020-09-29-doing-discourse-better-stuff-i-wish-i-knew.md

 title: "Doing discourse better: Stuff I wish I knew"
 image: /img/discourse/forum_romanum.jpg
 description: What do we know about how to communicate effectively and find the truth?
-tags: policy communication
+tags:
+  - discourse
 permalink: /:year/:month/:day/:title/
-category: "communication"
+category: communication
 ---

-# Talking about sugar
+## Talking about sugar

 Nick and Maria want to talk about sugar.
 Does it reduce lifespan?
 They disagree, but are honest and principled.
 They want to find the truth and agree on it.